 Who We Are

-Executive Director, Family Values @ Work
+Co-Executive Director, Family Values @ Work

 A lifelong activist and leading expert on work-family issues, Ellen worked with 9to5 for more than two decades, serving as national director until 2004, before founding FV@W. In 1982, she started the Milwaukee chapter, which helped win the Wisconsin Family and Medical Leave Act in 1988 after organizing a group of children to tell lawmakers why their parents needed this protection.
 The organization also helped win family leave in a number of states and spur passage of the groundbreaking federal FMLA.

-DC Director, Family Values @ Work
+Co-Executive Director, Family Values @ Work